TheJahnavi/ScanItKnowIt-app/DEPLOYMENT_FIX_SUMMARY.md

 ### 8. Import Path Correction
 Fixed the import path in `api/index.ts` to correctly resolve the compiled `routes.js` file in the `dist/` directory, changing from `../server/routes.js` to `../routes.js`.

+### 9. Client-Side Asset Path Correction
+Fixed the Vite base path configuration from `"./"` to `"/"` to ensure assets are correctly loaded on Vercel deployment, resolving the blank page issue caused by incorrect asset paths.

 ## Expected Outcome
 This final configuration tells Vercel:
 - To run the root build script which handles both client and server builds